-A year that brought to us a series of balanced, progressive films focusing on several marginalized groups, 2018 will be known for diversity more than anything else.
+A year that brought to us a series of balanced, progressive films focusing on several marginalized groups, the best world cinema titles from 2018 will be known for diversity more than anything else.
 If Black Panther was the year’s most loved superhero, Spider Man: Into The Spiderverse broke new grounds with leads of African-American origins.
 Films like The Heiresses, The Cakemaker and Disobedience heralded the LGBTQIA flag with a lot of grace, Doblatov and A 12-Year Night gave us profound history lessons.
 If veteran Hirokazu Kore-eda returned with yet another family drama Shoplifters, newcomer Bo Burham successfully attempted a journey into a teenager’s mindscape in Eighth Grade.
 Animation was cutting edge with many terrific titles including Mirai and The Isle of Dogs.
 There was The Wild Pear Tree which made a powerful statement despite its long run-time whereas A Quiet Place was a crackling horror drama which was judiciously cut.
 Pause from Cyprus and Colette from the USA were examples of feministic topics done right in films while Capernaum from Lebanon was a masterful take on poverty and parenthood.
 Blaze represented the good kind of biopics as did Champions in its attempt to get the feel-good genre right.

 Here goes some of the best non-Indian films, ranked in reverse order: